Russia deploying coronavirus disinformation to sow panic in West, EU document says

 “A significant disinformation campaign by Russian state media and pro-Kremlin outlets regarding COVID-19 is ongoing,” said the nine-page internal document, dated March 16, using the name of the disease that can be caused by the coronavirus.

-“The overarching aim of Kremlin disinformation is to aggravate the public health crisis in Western countries...in
+“The overarching aim of Kremlin disinformation is to aggravate the public health crisis in Western countries...in line with the Kremlin’s broader strategy of attempting to subvert European societies,” the document produced by the EU’s foreign policy arm, the European External Action Service, said.

-line with the Kremlin’s broader strategy of attempting to subvert European societies,” the document produced by the EU’s foreign policy arm, the European External Action Service, said.
+An EU database has recorded almost 80 cases of disinformation about coronavirus since Jan.
+22, it said, noting Russian efforts to amplify Iranian accusations online, cited without evidence, that coronavirus was a U.S. biological weapon.

-A specialist EU database has recorded almost 80 cases of disinformation about coronavirus since Jan.
-22, it said.
+Most scientists believe the disease originated in bats in China before passing to humans.

 Kremlin spokesman Dmitry Peskov pointed to what he said was the lack in the EU document of a specific example or link to a specific media outlet.